 First of all, you need to set up your systems and your software, so you can really see and have control of who your customers are.
 The first step would be to get a good CRM system.

 It allows you to see which are your “VIP” customers, your top spenders.
 Really, what it allows you to do is it allows you to target and personalize your message to these specific customers.

-1. How to Use Retargeting to Encourage Returning eCommerce Customers
+Use Retargeting to Encourage Customers

 Now that we have a CRM system in place and we have our customers segmented, let’s talk about some of the different strategies we can use.
 How can we now engage with our customers and get them to come back?

 Now, you can set up a retargeting campaign using any platform out there, like Facebook.
-If you install the Facebook Pixel on your website, you can re-target to people who visited your site from Facebook and Instagram.
-The same goes for Google.
+If you install the Facebook Pixel on your website, you can re-target people who visited your site from Facebook and Instagram as well as stories.

 If you install the Facebook Pixel on your site, you now have data, you can now retarget your customers and segment your customers.

 You can retarget them with products related to their recent purchase, for example, because you now have that data.
 It’s definitely a great way to get customers to come back.